 This site is maintained by the Park Service and the Bureau of Land Management.
 For years, the camp sat, slowly deteriorating.
 There were probably those who wished it would just fade back into the desert.
 It was saved through the tireless efforts of the Japanese-American community.
 But without maintenance, funding, and constant upkeep, the buildings will continue to rot.
 There are placards missing.
 Some of the buildings are unidentified.
 The pathways need tending.
 The buildings need preserving.
 We need to remember.
 There are those that would like us to forget, not because they are ashamed, but because they are not.
 They would like to pretend such things did not happen, that there was no nursery school under threat of hot lead, no children restricted to life within barbed wire.
 They paint the picture of camps in which only men and dangerous people need be herded into corrals for the safety of the rest of us.
 They would like us to believe this camp is an example we could again follow.
 They want to cut funding to the agencies that maintain our history, because history is inconvenient, and unpleasant, and true.
 Without these guardians of our past, the wind will again whistle, and carry with it the voices of our fellow Americans, trapped in cities in which the guards turn their guns inward.

-Two Grumpy people will post additional photos and video on that Youtube channel.
-Check back next week for a link.
 For additional information, go to the National Parks Webpage or visit this historic location, before it is gone forever, along with the memories of those whom it contained.